-The children were referred by moral welfare, charities and family members.
+The children were referred by moral welfare, charities, and family members.
+From the 1950's onwards children were admitted from the local authority by Children's Officers and some later came through the Education Department.
 See answer 1.7 iv).